History of Pete Fairbanks in Timeline

 Pete Fairbanks

-1983: Father played in Astros organization
+1983: Father Played in Astros Organization

 In 1983, Shane Fairbanks, Pete Fairbanks's father, played in minor league baseball for the Houston Astros organization.

-December 16, 1993: Peter Fairbanks born
+December 16, 1993: Pete Fairbanks Born

 2013: College Baseball for the Tigers

-2014: Plays for Hyannis Harbor Hawks
+2014: Played for Hyannis Harbor Hawks

 2015: Debut Season with Spokane Indians

-2015: Drafted by the Rangers
+2015: Drafted by Texas Rangers

-In 2015, Fairbanks was drafted by the Texas Rangers in the ninth round of the MLB draft.
+In 2015, Pete Fairbanks was drafted by the Texas Rangers in the ninth round of the MLB draft.

-2016: Season with Hickory Crawdads
+2016: Played with Hickory Crawdads

 2017: Second Tommy John Surgery